RX-M/kubecon-eu-2022/rx-m-net-101-kubecon-eu-2022.md

 ubuntu@ip-172-31-24-84:~$
 ```

-Now from you laptop (not the cloud instance lab system), try to curl the public IP of you lab machine on port 31100:
+Now from your laptop (not the cloud instance lab system), try to curl the public IP of your lab machine on port 31100:

 ```
 $ curl -s 18.185.35.194:31100